 School visits

-Head of Education monitor the way their subject is taught throughout the school by:
+Head of Education monitors the way that subjects are taught throughout the school by:

 Lesson visits, learning walks, quality audits, 100% Internal Verifications, External Verification reports, Stakeholder and pupil feedback

-Head of Education also have responsibility for monitoring the way in which resources are stored and managed.
+Head of Education also has responsibility for monitoring the way in which resources are stored and managed.

-This policy will be reviewed every two years by the Headteacher and Lead Governors Mr T Ellison and Mr N Kelly.
+This policy will be reviewed every two years by the Head Teacher and Lead Governors Mr T Ellison and Mr N Kelly.
 At every review, the policy will be shared with the full governing board.

 7. Malpractice and Appeals